-Running a business is an exciting and highly rewarding experience, but business owners need to pay attention to taxation laws to ensure they stay on the right side of the law.
+Running a business is an exciting and highly rewarding experience, but business owners need to pay attention to taxation laws to ensure they are on the right track.
 Form 29B enables companies to disclose their book profits and is an integral part of maintaining tax compliance.

-Business owners need to keep India’s taxation laws in mind at all times to prevent non-compliance.
-Not filing the right forms and returns can make your company liable to pay penalties, fines, and face legal prosecution.
+India’s taxation laws deal with all the business revenue and a business owner should know most of the taxation.
+Not filing the right forms and returns can make your company liable to pay penalties, and fines, and face legal prosecution.
 Hence, business owners need to constantly update themselves regarding such laws to ensure they stay compliant and operate smoothly.
 One of the many mandatory filing requirements that companies functioning in India have to meet is submitting Form 29B to disclose their book profits to the government.
 Here’s a look at everything you need to know about filing Form 29B the right way.

 What Is the Minimum Alternate Tax?